-On behalf of United States Coast Guard, developed a work plan in 2004 in conjunction with the USFWS and WDNR to perform a screening-level ecological risk assessment for this lead-contaminated island off the Door County Peninsula in Wisconsin.
+On behalf of U.S. Coast Guard (USCG), developed a work plan in 2004 in conjunction with the USFWS and WDNR to perform a screening-level ecological risk assessment for this lead-contaminated island off the Door County Peninsula in Wisconsin.
 Performed a biological assessment in conjunction with the USFWS to evaluate tissue lead concentrations in herring gull chicks, and the presence of lead paint chips in the gastrointestinal tracts of the birds.
 Lead tissue concentrations were below WDNR guidelines, and site closure has been conditionally provided by WDNR.

 Performed a small-mammal survey of selected explosives- and metals-contaminated sites within the Joliet Army Ammunition Plant in Joliet, Illinois, and compared the results to reference areas.
 The statistical study design incorporated the results of a pilot study that was performed at selected investigative and reference sites.
 Results of the small-mammal survey were used in part to verify whether the theoretical ecological remediation objectives for the site were realistic.